-NPSAS is a cross-sectional complex survey with a 2-stage sampling design.
+NPSAS is a cross-sectional complex study with a 2-stage sampling design.
 Institutions are sampled first, then students are selected from the sampled institutionsí enrollment lists.
-The survey is designed to be nationally representative of students attending Title IV postsecondary institutions during an academic year.
+The study is designed to be nationally representative of students attending Title IV postsecondary institutions during an academic year.
 Data come from multiple sources, including institutional records and government databases.
-Detailed data on participation in student financial aid programs are extracted from institutional records.
-Data about family circumstances, demographics, education and work experiences, and student expectations are collected from students through a web-based multi-mode interview (self-administered and computer-assisted telephone (CATI)).
+Detailed data on enrollment and participation in student financial aid programs are extracted from institutional records.
+Data about demographics, family circumstances, education and work experiences, and student expectations are collected from students through a web-based multi-mode survey (self-administered and computer-assisted telephone interview (CATI)).

-NPSAS was repeated every three years between the 1986-87 academic year (NPSAS:87) and 1995-96 (NPSAS:96) and every four years from NPSAS:96 through NPSAS:12.
-Beginning with the 2015-16 academic year, NPSAS will be repeated every two years.
-A student interview will be included every four years (NPSAS:16, NPSAS:20, NPSAS:24) to yield nationally representative data.
-In alternating cycles, an Administrative Collection (NPSAS:18-AC, NPSAS:22-AC, and NPSAS:26-AC) will be conducted in which only administrative data from the Departmentís data systems and institutional student records will be compiled to yield state representative data.
+NPSAS was repeated every three years between the 1986-87 academic year (NPSAS:87) and 1995-96 (NPSAS:96) and every four years starting with NPSAS:96.
+A special Administrative Collection was conducted in 2017-18 (NPSAS:18-AC) in which only administrative data from the Departmentís data systems and institutional student records were compiled to yield state representative data.

 Select states were oversampled in NPSAS:04 and NPSAS:08.
 For NPSAS:18-AC, most states were oversampled to allow for state-level analyses.
 NPSAS:20 will include a student interview component of approximately 150,000 sample members, plus an administrative records-only component that will include a 50-state oversample based on administrative data only.